Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 ---
 /* TODO: break Redshift connection docs to separate page */

-dbt Cloud supports connecting to PostgresSQL, Postgres compatible databases (AlloyDB, Lakebase) and Redshift.
+dbt Platform supports connecting to PostgresSQL, Postgres compatible databases (AlloyDB, Lakebase) and Redshift.

 The following fields are required when creating a connection: